 - Echeveria needs quick-draining soil to prevent root rot.

-- Many growers prefer a succulent potting mix but a potting soil with added perlite will also work.
+- Many growers prefer a succulent mix, but potting soil with added perlite will also work.

 - The plant may need to be transplanted during the warmer seasons.